NyoomNyoom/ConnectFourAI/README.md

 [![codecov](https://codecov.io/github/NyoomNyoom/ConnectFourAI/graph/badge.svg?token=OAAV8T25YP)](https://codecov.io/github/NyoomNyoom/ConnectFourAI)
 ## About

-Making of a connect four AI.
-I am going to be using all my own code base, I will be making my own game, random agent, a normal search ai, and then a genetic algorithm.
-I have also added unit testing for all my code.
-This is to ensure that my code is running correctly and as expected.
+This is the github repo for a connect four AI project that I am working on.
+All the code I write will be tested to make sure that it works thourghly.
+Firstly I have had to make my own game for the ai to actually play, and now I am working on creating a more visual version of the game and also working on a random "AI" to play the game by placing a counter in a random column each time.